OmarEinea/GoodReadsScraper/Readme.md

 # GoodReads Reviews Scraper

-This is a python 3 web scraping script to get books reviews from goodreads.com,				<br>
+This is a python 3 web scraping script to get books reviews from goodreads.com,<br>
-using the web browser automation tool Selenium, and BeautifulSoup for pulling data out of HTML.
+using the web browser automation tool Selenium, and BeautifulSoup for pulling data out of HTML.<br>
+I used it to scrape around 700k Arabic reviews in 2018 (Arabic reviews are fewer than English ones).

 ### Contents

+- Analyzer.py: A short script to display some statistics about scraped books reviews
 - Books.py: A class to scrape books ids from goodreads list or lists search or shelf
+- Browser.py: A subclass of Chrome WebDriver class that's specialized for GoodrReads browsing
 - Reviews.py: A class to scrape reviews from goodreads books using books ids
-- Manager.py: A set of methods for managing output reviews from files
 - Sample.py: A sample script showing a complete use of the scraper with error handling
-- Browser.py: A subclass of PhantomJS driver class that's specialized for goodreads browsing
+- Tools.py: A set of function tools that are used in other scripts
 - Writer.py: A class to write scraped reviews to files
 - requirements.txt: A list of Required Python modules to be installed